rehkad/Goobla/SECURITY.md

 # Security

-The Ollama maintainer team takes security seriously and will actively work to resolve security issues.
+The Moogla maintainer team takes security seriously and will actively work to resolve security issues.

 ## Reporting a vulnerability